Celluloid Records: Close of business and aftermath

 Laswell had decamped to become a producer for hire and would later found Axiom, under the auspices of Island's Chris Blackwell which continued Celluloid's avant-garde musical policy.
 The French branch of Celluloid continued to license music for compilations on other labels, notably MauMau and Charly, while releases were sporadic at best, and largely aimed at the French market.

-Charly Records has now an exclusive licence contract and holds the rights to exploit the Celluloid catalogue.